PyPlanet/PyPlanet/.github/CONTRIBUTING.md

 ## Bugfixing, feature, apps, etc.

+If you just want to report an issue or suggestion, go ahead, please describe it as much as possible eventually with screenshots.

 Please send a pull request to the master branch.
 Please include a documentation update and update or add tests for your changes.